The Rancho Gordo Story

 I was shopping one August for tomatoes and, despite Napa being one of the world's most magnificent agricultural regions, all the tomatoes were from a hothouse in Holland!
 Worse, they were hard and pale pink instead of the ripe tomatoes I was craving.
 I started to grow my own tomatoes and this eventually led to beans.

 My first harvested heirloom bean was Rio Zape.
 They were pretty and easy to grow but I had no idea what to expect when I cooked them.
 They were similar to the pintos I liked but there was so much more going on.
 Hints of chocolate and coffee mixed with an earthy texture made my head spin.
 I was blown away by Rio Zape and the other heirloom beans I was growing, but also really confused why they were such a big secret.
 I took the beans to the farmers market, organizing things on my kitchen table.
 Soon there was a warehouse, followed by more markets and mail order.
 It seems we had struck a nerve.
 People agreed that heirloom beans were worth saving, growing and cooking.
-Currently our warehouse, a retail shop and offices are in Napa, California and a stop here is part of many tours of the wine country.
-We were asked to open a store at the Ferry Building in San Francisco and as you can imagine, we jumped at the chance.
+Currently our warehouse, a retail shop, and offices are in Napa, California, and a stop here is part of many tours of the wine country.

 Of course you don't need to know where food originates in order to enjoy it.
 Beans are amazing and work in almost every cuisine.
 They may have come from Mexico but can you imagine anything more French than the Flageolet bean?
 Borlotti may be the pride of the Piedmont in Italy but they wouldn't exist without their roots in Colombia.